mongodb-js/mongodb-schema/README.md

 While the schema object itself describes the overall structure of the sample set, the aggregated characteristics of each member are contained within its tag.

-The tag array contains one element for each distinct type encountered in the sample set for the given field.
-The order of this array is not defined and considered an implementation detail.
-If a field is missing in a sample document, it is treated as type _undefined_, and we use the (deprecated) BSON type 6 to represent it.
+The tag object contains one member for each distinct type encountered in the sample set for the given member.
+The name for each member is the bsontype in decimal.
+If a member is missing in a sample document, it is treated as type _undefined_, and we use the (deprecated) BSON type 6 to represent it.

-Each element in the array is an object with the following members:
+Each member in the object has a value object with the following members:

-- `type`: integer representing the (decimal) BSON type, unique within each schema tag
-- `number`: integer representing the number of documents encountered in the sample set that contain this field
+- `number`: integer representing the number of documents encountered in the sample set that contain this member
-- `prob`: float representing the (relative) probability of this field being present given its parent field is present
+- `prob`: float representing the (relative) probability of this member being present given its parent member is present
-- `unique`: boolean representing whether or not the values of this field are unique under the given type
+- `unique`: boolean representing whether or not the values of this member are unique under the given type
 - `data`: object containing type-specific additional data

 > ##### Example

-> Field with its tag (`...` is placeholder for type-specific data field)
+> Member with its tag (`...` is placeholder for type-specific data member)

 >     "a": {
->       "#schema": [       // tag for a
+>       "#schema": {            // tag for "a"
->         {
->           "type": 2,        // "string" type
+>         "2": {                // "string" type
 >           "number": 160,      // 160 encounters
 >           "prob": 0.8,        // relative probability 0.8 means 200 parent objects
 >           "unique": false,    // the values contain duplicates
 >           "data": {...}       // placeholder, defined further below
 >         },
->         {
->           "type": 3,        // "nested document" type
+>         "3": {                // "nested document" type
 >           ...
 >         }
->       ]
 >       }
+>     }

 ### 4. Type-Specific Data

-Inside a tag, each element is specified uniquely by its type, represented in the `t` member and its decimal value which corresponds with the BSON type.
+Inside a tag, each member is specified uniquely by its type, represented by the decimal name which corresponds with the BSON type.
 For each BSON type, this section defines a structure for the `data` member, which carries additional information specific for the type.

 #### Type 1: float